BGO Records

 BGO Records (Beat Goes On) is a British record label specializing in classic rock, blues, jazz, and folk music.

-In 1965, Andy Gray opened Andys Records and set up a market stall in Bury St Edmunds, Suffolk.
+In 1965, Andy Gray opened Andy's Records and set up a market stall in Bury St Edmunds, Suffolk.
 Year by year he opened up more shops.
-In 1987, he started the BGO label, together with Mike Gott.
+In 1987, he started the BGO label with Mike Gott.
 Gott left the label in 2004 to set up his own label, Gott Discs.
-However Gott returned to BGO in late 2008.
+However, Gott returned to BGO in late 2008.